 What about maintenance items?

-Please report to us via FIXFLO any items of maintenance, or any breakages at the property, so that we can log this and repair in time for the new tenants.
+Please report any items of maintenance, or any breakages at the property, in the usual way us via the 24/7 Online Maintenance Portal.
+This is so we can organise repairs in time for the new tenants.

 Who should I notify when moving home?